Skip to main content

 4. Continue making adjustments as needed to the Target Threshold, Max Distance, and Min samples parameters, then click Generate SHAP Labels to apply your adjusted thresholds.
 This step will generate one label per target cluster.

-5. Proceed to Export Results from the top right of your screen.
+5. Proceed to Export Results from the top right of the Results Panel.

 6. To have your VRIFY AI 3D Model added to a VRIFY Presentation Deck, reach out to your dedicated VRIFY AI contact.